Mojahed-nour/Front-end-web-development/README.md

 # Internet-Of-Things
 Here I will continuously upload my activities &amp; Tasks related to IOTs .

-1st task; Designing & Programming CONTROL-PANEL for the robot.
+1ST task; Designing & Programming CONTROL-PANEL for the robot.

+2ND task: connecting THE html page with the database using php.